The Real Poop

 These folks take more care with a letter written 200 years ago than some surgeons take when operating on a human heart right now.
 (Although, if you find such a surgeon, we recommend you don't schedule procedures with them.)

 As you'd expect, historians work at museums, universities, and historical archives.
 But you can also find them giving advice to consulting firms, assisting local officials with historical preservation, analyzing historical evidence for attorneys, and even at corporations preserving company history.
 That's right—Ronald McDonald has a paid historian, keeping tabs on the burger dynasty.

 Then there's your high school history teacher.
 This person is a historian.
 Be careful telling them you're getting into this career—they don't really like the competition.

-Despite the range of options, there are not a whole lot of jobs available in this arena.
-There are a few positions for those with a bachelor's degree in history, and you may be able to find a position at a museum; however, more job opportunities will present themselves if you get a master's or Ph.D.
-Students getting out of graduate school usually vie for positions within universities.
-When someone becomes a tenured professor at a university, they stay for a LONG time – like, until they reach retirement age and are practically historical artifacts themselves.
+Despite the range of options, there aren't a whole lot of jobs available in this arena (source).
+There are few positions for those with a bachelor's degree in history; more job opportunities will present themselves if you get a master's or Ph.D.
+Students getting out of graduate school usually vie for positions within universities, then try to hang on for the duration.